dhaval-lnkasia/picloud-android/CONTRIBUTING.md

 	Please, use the mentioned prefixes because CI system is ready to match with them.
 Be sure your feature, fix, improvement or technical branches are updated with latest changes in official `android/master`, it will give us a better chance to test your code before merging it with stable code.
 * Once you are done with your code, start a pull request to merge your contribution into official `android/master`.
 * Keep on using pull requests for your next contributions although you own write permissions.
-* Important to mention that ownCloud Android team uses OneFlow as branching model.
+* Important to mention that PiCloud Android team uses OneFlow as branching model.
 It's something as useful as easy:

   * `master` will stay as main branch.
 Everything will work around it.
   * Feature branch: new branch created from `master`.
 Once it is finished and DoD accomplished, rebased and merged into `master`.